enockmbaraka/stock_price_prediction/README.md

 ## Deployment to Cloud

+I want to begin this section by expressing my gratitude to Ajith Punnakula for his help and patience throughout the deployment process.
+Without his support, I might have been overwhelmed by numerous timeout errors.

 I deployed my model on AWS using the following steps:

 - Go to EC2 Instances and click on Launch Instances.